PhoXinuS/-old-Unity-Touch-Input-Master/README.md

 To Use:
 1. Put the folder with scripts in your project
 2. Add TouchInputMaster.cs to GameObject in the scene and set the values
+3. Any touch input will be detected in the TouchEvents.cs class, subscribe your voids to the Actions you want to use
-3. Well done and good luck with your project :>
+4. Well done and good luck with your project :>